 Aside from the financial importance of artisanship to these artisans, artisan fashion is also important because it helps to guard against the loss of a dying trade.
 A few hundreds of years ago, thousands of people were making traditional kimonos.
 Today, only three families in Japan do this work.
 In the 1950s, Italy was home to four million tailors.
 Today, the figure is down to just 700,000.
 (Fashion Revolution, 2015)

 Devonne tells us that MATTER works with “generational” artisans.
-This means that they work with artisan communities that pass on the specific crafts over generations, as opposed to schools where people who are not familiar with these crafts growing up go to learn those skills.
-“Because that means it’s a way of life they’ve chosen, and not all skills can be passed down or perfected through learning,” Devonne says.
+This means that they work with artisan communities that pass on the specific crafts over generations and the artisan has shaped their way of living with the craft.
+“Because that means it’s a way of life they’ve chosen, some of the skills passed on cannot be translated into words and books,” Devonne says.
 Peruse through MATTER’s website and you’ll see the kind of traditional methods that MATTER works with.
-From block printing in Jaipur (India) to jamdani in Habipur (India), and even now batik in Kelantan (Malaysia).
+From block printing in Jaipur (India) to jamdani in Habipur (India), and even now batik in Indonesia and Malaysia.

 Desleen, founder of batik-based contemporary design label YeoMama Batik, also believes that “it’s a pity to see this thousand-year-old craft disappear”.
 Like MATTER, YeoMama Batik also works with families who pride themselves on this craft.
 Desleen says they are called “home industries, in their cosy little batik kampong.”
 Kampong refers to a village, with connotations of a gathering and community of sorts.
 YeoMama Batik works with traditional methods such as batik tulis, batik cap, batik kombinasi (a combination of the two) and batik handprint.
 Batik itself, an ancient technique of wax-resist cloth dyeing, dates back over 2,000 years ago.
 It is one of the techniques that has become more prominent in recent years, with various contemporary fashion brands taking up the challenge of incorporating the traditional technique in modern styles.